Find Affordable College Courses

 $17,189 Average Tuition & Fees

-Grand Canyon University landed the #7 spot in the 2023 rankings for the best value film, video and photographic arts programs.
-Grand Canyon University is a fairly large private for-profit school located in the city of Phoenix.
+Grand Canyon University ranked #7 on this year’s Best Value Film, Video & Photographic Arts Schools in Arizona list.
+Grand Canyon University is a very large private for-profit school located in the city of Phoenix.

 The average tuition and fees for an in-state undergraduate at Grand Canyon University are $17,189 a year.
 On average, film graduates from Grand Canyon University take out $28,500 in student loans while working on their degree.
 This translates to an average monthly loan payment of $246, based on a 10-year repayment plan.